 Kiama is a small but beautiful beachside town in New South Wales, located approximately halfway between Wollongong and Jervis Bay.
-Kiama NSW is best known for the Kiama Blowhole, Little Blowhole and the stunning beaches that can be discovered along the Kiama Coastal Walk.
+There are many great things to do in Kiama, and it’s best known for the Kiama Blowhole, Little Blowhole, and the stunning beaches that can be discovered along the Kiama Coastal Walk.

-Kiama also boasts a buzzing cafe, bar and restaurant scene, retail stores and beautiful parks which, all together, makes Kiama a must-visit destination during your travels along the east coast of Australia.
-I recommend spending at least one or two days in the area to explore the beauty of all that Kiama has to offer.
+Kiama also boasts a buzzing cafe, bar and restaurant scene, retail stores, and beautiful parks which, all together, makes it a must-visit destination during your travels along the east coast of Australia.
+I recommend spending at least one or two days in the area to explore all that Kiama has to offer.

-I have put together this easy guide of Kiama including how to get there, the best things to do in Kiama, where to stay and the best time to visit.
+I have put together this easy guide including how to get here, the best things to do in Kiama, where to stay, and the best time to visit.

 Kiama is approximately a 35-minute drive south of Wollongong and a 1-hour drive north of Jervis Bay.

 It’s best to have your own vehicle to visit Kiama as public transportation options are few and far between.

 Search All → Car Rentals in Woollongong

 Search All → Car Rentals in Jervis Bay

 Another great option for traveling along the east coast of Australia is to rent a campervan that comes fully equipped with a double bed, fridge, gas cooker, kitchen utensils, lots of storage, and many more great features.
 It’s a recipe for a good time and from my own personal experience, I highly recommend renting a campervan with Travellers Auto Barn, one of the most reputable and top-rated campervan rental companies in Australia!